mrodrigues22/neatback/README.md

 ## How It Works

 1. **Python Service**:
-   - Captures video from your webcam
+   - Captures video directly from your webcam using OpenCV
-   - Uses MediaPipe to detect body pose landmarks
+   - Uses MediaPipe to detect facial landmarks (478 points)
-   - Analyzes neck angle (ear-shoulder-hip alignment)
+   - Analyzes head pitch angle and distance from camera
-   - Sends posture data via WebSocket
+   - Sends posture analysis results via WebSocket

 2. **.NET Desktop App**:
    - Connects to the Python service via WebSocket
+   - Receives and displays posture analysis results
    - Displays real-time posture status
    - Shows your current neck angle
    - Sends notifications if you maintain bad posture for 30+ seconds